menu

 Overview

 Browns Valley is a tiny city located in the state of Minnesota.
 With a population of 511 people and just one neighborhood, Browns Valley is the 443rd largest community in Minnesota.
-Browns Valley has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Browns Valley was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-A relatively large number of people in Browns Valley telecommute to their jobs.
-Overall, about 19.37% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.30% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle